 Many eighteenth-century fans also depicted political events.
 For instance, there were several fans that showed the storming of the Bastille.
 One depicted the battlements and a soldier dying, another showed soldiers at its gates, and a third displayed conquerors as they crossed the drawbridge into the Bastille.
 Once the Bastille was dismantled, it was not forgotten because fans functioned as souvenirs and were “sold for a few sous, and fluttered by the cheek of some light-hearted grisette.
 ‘Tiens!’ she exclaims, ‘La prise de La Bastille!
 C’est belle, n’est-ce pas?’”

 Perhaps, the most popular person of the 1700s who appeared on several fans was Louis Philippe II, Duke of Orléans, also known as Philippe Égalité.
-He was Louis XVI’s cousin and is known for having cast his vote condemning the king to the guillotine.
+He was Louis XVI’s cousin and brother-in-law to the Princesse de Lamballe.
+The Duke is known for having cast his vote condemning the king to the guillotine.
 One fan produced about the Duke told a story about him taking a walk and arriving at a peasant’s house, just as the wife gave birth.
 The parents had no idea who Philippe was when he proposed he be appointed the godfather, so, one can only guess how surprised they were when he signed the birth register revealing his royal identity.